Posture as Signal

 - What is posture as signal?

-- Posture as signal is the default body, voice, and pace you carry into a room — read by other people in the first three seconds, before any words.
+- The default body, voice, and pace you carry into a room — read in the first three seconds, before any words.

 - Why do people read me the wrong way?

-- Because your posture is sending a different signal than your words.
-People weight the posture first; the words have to fight uphill against it.
+- Because your posture sends a different signal than your words.
+People weight the posture first; the words fight uphill against it.